tymyrddin/purple/source/docs/foundations/system-effectiveness/applying-sem.md

 ## Incidents as evidence

-Instead of asking what broke in an incident, the SEM question is what belief or assumption was in place that made the outcome unsurprising in retrospect.
+Instead of asking what broke in an incident, a SEM question is what belief or assumption was in place that made the outcome unsurprising in retrospect.

 Secrets committed to a repository: the surface explanation is developer error.
-The SEM question is what model allowed this to seem like a low-risk action.
+A SEM question is what model allowed this to seem like a low-risk action.
 Usually: "secrets handling is handled at the infrastructure level" (someone else's model), or "our repo is private" (a model about exposure that may be accurate or may not be), or simply "I did not think about it" (absence of any model at that decision point, which is itself a system design finding about where security